 Joanna Black is the archivist at the William E. Colby Memorial Library at the Sierra Club's National Headquarters in Oakland, California.
-She was director of archives and special collections at the GLBT Historical Society from 2016 to 2018, and she currently serves as chair of the society's Archives Working Group.
+She was director of archives and special collections at the GLBT Historical Society from 2016 to 2018.
 Black holds a B.A. in creative writing from San Francisco State University and a master's in library and information science from the University of California, Los Angeles.

-Jeremy Prince began volunteering at the newly opened GLBT Historical Society Museum in 2011.
+Jeremy Prince is the Collections Specialist at the San Diego History Center in San Diego, California.
+He began volunteering at the newly opened GLBT Historical Society Museum in 2011.
 From 2014 to 2019, he served as the society's director of exhibitions and museum operations.
-He holds an M.A. in early modern European history and museum studies from San Francisco State University.
+Prince holds an M.A. in early modern European history and museum studies from San Francisco State University.